fabioDMFerreira/fabiodmferreira.github.io/index.md

 ---
-layout: base
+layout: home
-title: Home
+title: Fábio Ferreira
 description: >
 cover: true
 ---

-## About me

 I am a skilled javascript developer with 5+ years experience on web.
 Always thirsty for hard challenges and complex problems to solve!